wslyvh/show-up/packages/protocol/README.md

 **Condition Modules**

 Condition modules manage the logic for keeping commitments and distributing rewards.
 Any record in the Registry must use a required condition module.
 Condition modules should implement the [IConditionModule](./contracts/interfaces/IConditionModule.sol) interface.
-The Registry can whitelist or disable condition modules.
+The Condition Module is owned and can only get called by the Registry.
+The owner of the Registry can whitelist or disable condition modules.
 This allows for other use-cases to be built.
 E.g. reputation based modules, or modules that use other tokens, assets or fund public goods.

 The following condition modules are available:

 - [BasicEther](./contracts/conditions/BasicEther.sol) - a condition module that allows deposits and distribution of funds using Ether as native currency
 - [BasicToken](./contracts/conditions/BasicToken.sol) - a condition module that allows deposits and distribution of funds using any ERC20 tokens
 - [AbstractBasicModule](./contracts/conditions/AbstractBasicModule.sol) - a base contract for the BasicEther and BasicToken modules.
 It defines the interface and implements the shared functionality that between both modules.

-Condition modules could be used independently (although it's not specifically designed that way and untested).

 **Mocks**